cloudpecan/druid-playground/README.md

 ```
 ### Creating the Infrastructure

 Running the following command will spin up basic infrastructure to use Imply's distribution of Druid.
-Of course this a playground, so for convenience sake we leverage public IPs and do not intend to enforce security best practices when spinning up the basic infrastructure.
+Of course this a playground, so for convenience sake we leverage public IPs when spinning up the basic infrastructure.
 The idea is you that you create and destroy for experimentation purposes only and limit by allowable source IPs and keys.

 ```
 ansible-playbook -i inventory.azure_rm.yml bootstrap_infra.yml --vault-password-file /tmp/password.txt